astrohart/MFR/MFR.Renamers.Files.Interfaces/README.md

 Gets a string containing the full pathname of the folder where all operations start.

-<a name='M-MFR-Objects-Renamers-Files-Interfaces-IFileRenamer-ProcessAll-System-String,System-String,System-Predicate{System-String}-'></a>
+<a name='M-MFR-Renamers-Files-Interfaces-IFileRenamer-ProcessAll-System-String,System-String,System-Predicate{System-String}-'></a>
 ### ProcessAll(findWhat,replaceWith,pathFilter) `method`

 ##### Summary

-Executes the Rename Subfolders, Rename Files, and Replace Text in Files operation on all the folders and files in the root folder with the pathname stored in the [RootDirectoryPath](#P-MFR-Objects-FileRenamer-RootDirectoryPath 'MFR.FileRenamer.RootDirectoryPath') property.
+Executes the Rename Subfolders, Rename Files, and Replace Text in Files operation on all the folders and files in the root folder with the pathname stored in the [RootDirectoryPath](#P-MFR-FileRenamer-RootDirectoryPath 'MFR.FileRenamer.RootDirectoryPath') property.

 ##### Parameters